Development Environment Setup with Chezmoi

 chezmoi apply

-In the day to day work, I will only need to run chezmoi apply to apply the changes to my dotfiles.
-Adding new files under version control is as simple as running chezmoi add <file>.
-To template a file I just need to add a .tmpl to the file and use the templating engine in the file.
+to apply the changes to my dotfiles.
+Adding new files under version control is as simple as running chezmoi add <file>

 Handling differences between machines